legiongis/hmsf-md/README.md

 - make settings_local.py in the project (place in `fpan/fpan`)

-    this should contain all of your normal environment-specific variables, like database credentials, as well as two new variables:
+    this should contain all of your normal environment-specific variables, like database credentials.

-       SECRET_LOG = "path/to/some/dir/outside/of/version/control"
-       PACKAGE_PATH = "full/local/path/to/the/location/of/fpan-data/repo"

 - enter the project directory and load the package (make sure elasticsearch is running)